 - Instead of seeking to cope with information overload and travel at warp speed, focus on the things you can do to put yourself on the right path to better wellbeing—one thought, one bite, one task, one project, and one breath at a time.

 In today’s “age of information overload” you may find yourself continuously distracted and swamped with demands for multitasking.
 Daniel Levitin’s fascinating The Organized Mind: Thinking Straight in the Age of Information Overload explains how to organize your mind, systematize your home and office, and gain control over your life.

-Even if The Organized Mind is somewhat meandering and ill-organized (which is ironic for a book getting organized,) Levitin discusses noteworthy capabilities and limitations of the human brain and how to effectively deal with them.
+Even if The Organized Mind is somewhat meandering and ill-organized (which is ironic for a book getting organized or other good books in this genre,) Levitin discusses noteworthy capabilities and limitations of the human brain and how to effectively deal with them.